jon-chun/text2img-openvino-kenyon-logo/README.md

 # Exploring Stable diffusion with Intel OpenVINO to mock up new Kenyon Logo ideas

 Recently, a new sports logo was announced for the Kenyon College.
-The former Kenyon Lords and Ladies have been rebranded as the Kenyon Owls.
+The former Kenyon Lords and Ladies have been rebranded the Kenyon Owls.

 ![Kenyon Owls](logo_kenyon_owl_medium-425owl_purple-gray_rgb.png)